johnwalicki/Node-RED-Tello-Control/docs/PART6.md

 ## Task

-You should take the [part6 starter flow](/flows/starter/part6_starter.json), which provides you will all the subflow nodes as shown in the video.
+Import the [part6 starter flow](/flows/starter/part6_starter.json), which provides you will all the subflow nodes as shown in the video.
 You should create a patrol mission for your drone, which comprises of the following tasks:

 - Take off
 - Descend 1.5 meters